·

 Why Use A Mind Map

-Writing things down help with memory, and having a mind map will definitely help you remember all your amazing ideas.
+Writing things down helps with memory, and having a mind map will definitely help you remember all your amazing ideas.

-Plus having your ideas on paper will definitely help you keeping them in mind and finding new solutions.
+Plus, having your ideas on paper will definitely help you keep them in mind and find new solutions.

-Plus, having a mind map in particular often will help you see new patterns and new connections, which can definitely lead to new solutions.
+Plus, having a mind map, in particular, will often help you see new patterns and connections, which can definitely lead to new solutions.

 Of course, my favorite thing about a mind map is how easy it is to organize all your ideas.

-You can definitely have an entire separate journal full of mind maps on different topics.
+You can definitely have a separate journal full of mind maps on different topics.

-With a mind map, they all are well organized and also have enough space for you to add anything new you can come up with.
+With a mind map, they are all well organized and have enough space for you to add anything new you can come up with.

 As a bonus, you can also add color coding to your mind maps.